Learn how to excel in MIPS and read up on MACRA's other pathway, APMs.

 - Check in with your colleagues: Do you want to report for MIPS as a group, or as individuals?
 Comparing performance reports can help you decide.

 - Learn about advanced Alternative Payment Model (APM) options and requirements if you’re considering that pathway.

-- Be sure you're not exempt from MIPS: If you're in your first year of Medicare or care for
+- Be sure you're not exempt from MACRA: If you're in your first year of Medicare, care for

 100 or fewer Medicare Part B patients, or have less than $30,000 in Medicare

 Part B revenues annually, you're exempt from participating in MIPS.

 - Share your thoughts about the new payment system.
 The AOA has submitted a comment letter about MACRA and is engaged in ongoing conversations with the CMS.
 To share your concerns and recommendations, please email email@example.com.